Anna Hawkins, D.M.A.

 As a performer, Amy is equally at home on the opera, recital, and musical theatre stage.
 She performed regularly with Cleveland Opera, appearing in The Magic Flute (Papagena, Queen of the Night), Elixir of Love (Adina), The Barber of Seville (Rosina), The Pirates of Penzance (Mabel), and Die Fledermaus (Adele).
 Other favorite roles include Countess in Le nozze di Figaro, Kate in Kiss Me, Kate!, and Sophie DePalma in Masterclass.
 She has been the featured soloist in many concerts and recitals.
 Due to her love of new music, Amy recently made the North American premiere of Six chants d’amour by Nicolas Chevereau and Chants d’amour by Nicolas Bacri.

 Amy has Bachelor’s degrees in Choral Music Education and Vocal Performance with continued graduate studies in Voice at the Cleveland Institute of Music.
-Currently at ABD status, she is pursuing a PhD in Vocal Pedagogy from the University of Nebraska-Lincoln.
+She received her Ph.D. in vocal pedagogy from the University of Nebraska-Lincoln in 2024.
 Her research on acoustics in singing with emotions was presented at the International Symposium on Performance Science (ISPS) and at the The International Congress of Voice Teachers (ICVT) in Vienna, Austria.
 Her dissertation research on singing and acting has been accepted for presentation at conferences with both the Association for Theatre in Higher Education (ATHE) in Austin, TX and at the ISPS in Warsaw, Poland.

 Assistant Professor